YingLiu4203/angular-book/ch01/ch01-getting-started.md

-# Getting Started
+# Chapter 1: Getting Started

+This book is an attempt to present the "official" Angular [Tour of Hereos Tutorial](https://angular.io/tutorial) in a step-by-step easy-to-understand way.
+The book is mostly based on the [official Angular docmentation](https://angular.io/docs) and used the same MIT license.
+Most code, if not all, are directly copied from the Angular documentation web site.

+This book follows the [Angular Tour of Heroes Tutorial](https://angular.io/tutorial) to develop the "Tour of Heros" application.
+During the process, related Angular concepts are introduced.

+## 1 Introduction

 Angular is a platform that empowers you to build client-side web applications.
 It comes with a set of great tools/technologies such as two-way data binding, dependency injection, easy-to-use routing, command line tools, reactive programming and etc. It is widely adopted and keeps evolving.

-In simple, Angular makes web develoment a fun and easy journey.
+In simple, Angular makes web develoment a fun and easy journey and it is getting better in each new release.

-## 1 Introduction
+## 2 Development Tools

 You need some tools to develop Angular applications.
 Most javascript tools require [node.js](https://nodejs.org).
 Please download the most recent Node.js from [nodejs.org](https://nodejs.org/en/download/).

 The recommended IDE for Angular development is [Visual Studio Code](https://code.visualstudio.com/).
 It has many good built-in features and plugins for Angular development.

-Angular uses [TypeScript](https://www.typescriptlang.org/) as its programming language.
+Angular uses [TypeScript](https://www.typescriptlang.org/), or TS for short, as its programming language.

 > TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.